MicrosoftDocs/sdk-api/sdk-api-src/content/propidlbase/nn-propidlbase-ipropertystorage.md

 req.lib: Uuid.lib
 req.dll: Ole32.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IPropertyStorage
+ - propidlbase/IPropertyStorage
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - Ole32.dll
 api_name:
  - IPropertyStorage
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IPropertyStorage interface

 ## -description

 The <b>IPropertyStorage</b> interface manages the persistent properties of a single property set.
 Persistent properties consist of information that can be stored persistently in a property set, such as the summary information associated with a file.
 This contrasts with run-time properties associated with Controls and Automation, which can be used to affect system behavior.
 Use the methods of the
 <a href="https://docs.microsoft.com/windows/desktop/api/propidl/nn-propidl-ipropertysetstorage">IPropertySetStorage</a> interface to create or open a persistent property set.
 An instance of the